 Investigative Reporting at Spectrum News NY1

 From Alabama, she moved to New York and joined Spectrum News NY1, one of the city’s most respected local news outlets.
 At NY1, she took on more serious investigative stories and developed a reputation for thorough, careful reporting.
-This was where her journalism career really began to pick up speed.

 COVID-19 Coverage That Won Her an Emmy

 One of the most defining moments of her career came during the COVID-19 pandemic, when she reported on stories that many other journalists could not or would not cover up close.
 Her pandemic coverage was recognized with a prestigious Emmy Award for its depth and humanity.
-That award put her on the map in a serious way within the broadcast journalism community.

-Joining Fox Business Network in 2021
+Joining Fox Business Network in February 2021

 What Happened to Susan Li on Fox Business?